-CM/OAM: Standard Ethernet frames, distinguished from ordinary data frames only by destination MAC address and/or EtherType, and seen, relayed, and/or terminated by Provider Bridges.
+CM: Standard Ethernet frames, distinguished from ordinary data frames only by destination MAC address and/or EtherType, and seen, relayed, and/or terminated by Provider Bridges.

-Why do Service Providers want end-to-end OAM?
+Why do Service Providers want Connection Management?

 - Debugging Layer 2 networks is not easy in the Enterprise space. - Debugging networks of Layer 2 networks promises to be even harder. - Especially when the component networks belong to different organizations and/or different companies. - Experience in providing circuit-based services provides a very useful model for managing and debugging nets of nets.